vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/VI.md

 He leaned forward—with some effort—and kissed my hand.
 The rhetoric of hate is often most effective when couched in the idiom of love.
 On a note of mutual admiration, we parted.

 I was next instructed by one of the eunuchs in the court's etiquette, which was nearly as complicated as what one goes through during the Mithraic mysteries.
 There are a dozen set responses to an emperor's set questions or commands.
 There are bows and genuflections; steps to left and steps to right; alternative gestures should I be asked to approach the throne or merely to remain where I was.
 The eunuch loved his work.
 "Our ceremonies are among this world's marvels\!
-More inspiring, in some ways, than the mass."
-I agreed to that.
+More inspiring, in some ways, than the mass."+++(5)+++ I agreed to that.

 The eunuch spread a diagram for me on a table.
 "This is the great hall where you will be received."

 He pointed.
 "Here sits the divine Constantius.
 And here you will enter."
 Every move either of us was to make was planned in advance like a dance.
 When I had finally learned my lesson, the eunuch folded his map with an exalted expression on his face.
 "We have considerably improved and refined court ceremonial since the divine Diocletian.
-I am sure that he never dreamed his heirs would be capable of such exquisite style as well as such profound symbolism, for we are now able to beautifully reflect the nature of the universe in a single ceremony lasting scarcely three hours\!"
+I am sure that he never dreamed his heirs would be capable of such exquisite style as well as such profound symbolism, for we are now able to beautifully reflect the nature of the universe in a single ceremony lasting scarcely three hours\!"+++(4)+++

 The cutting down of court ceremonies and the removal of the eunuchs was one of the first acts of my reign.
 It was certainly the most satisfactory.